laravel/docs/homestead.md

 <a name="introduction"></a>
 ## Introduction

 Laravel strives to make the entire PHP development experience delightful, including your local development environment.
-[Laravel Homestead](https://github.com/laravel/homestead) is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine.
+[Laravel Homestead](https://github.com/laravel/homestead) is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, or any other server software on your local machine.

 [Vagrant](https://www.vagrantup.com) provides a simple, elegant way to manage and provision Virtual Machines.
 Vagrant boxes are completely disposable.
 If something goes wrong, you can destroy and re-create the box in minutes!